Mobilizing Around Shale Gas

 Through a free video training, volunteers will learn about erosion control best management practices used in pipeline development, specific examples of pollution to look for, and how to best document those problems.
 Learn more and sign-up here.

 Water Quality Monitoring

-Through a partnership with Trout Unlimited, we’re training volunteers from across the state to monitor the water quality of streams that have the potential to experience impacts from shale gas development.
+Through a partnership with Trout Unlimited, we’re training volunteers from across the state to monitor the water quality of streams that have the potential to experience impacts from large scale construction projects.
 Volunteers in WV/VA Water Quality Monitoring Program attend a day-long training where they learn how to collect water quality samples and measure physical and chemical metrics like pH and conductivity.
 Learn more about the WV/VA Water Quality Monitoring Program here.

 Check out the latest pipeline and natural gas news below: